Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Bacteria and Parasites

 Avoid feeding intestines and stomach to your dog.
-These are where parasites besides, and this could allow these parasites to take up residence in your dog.
+These are where parasites reside, thus you could enable these parasites to take up residence in your dog.

 Feeding your German Shepherd raw food or pure cooked meat can benefit your dog a lot.
 We give our dogs Royal Canin kibble most days, but a couple of days a week they also get some raw food and cooked meat.